Fulfilling Missing Liberal Arts and Sciences Prerequisites

 To fulfill a missing prerequisite in artistic expression, you may use a studio course in art, music, or theater, or a course in the history or theory of art, music, dance, or theater.
 You may fulfill this prerequisite with ARTS 500N Experiments in Art: the Artistic Process offered through our Continuing Professional Studies office.
 Call 212-875-4649 for more information and find out about when this course is offered.

 One way to fulfill your math prerequisite is through a Bank Street course called Topics in Mathematics (MATH 495) in which you need to earn a grade of B of better.
 Alternatively, you may complete a college-level math course at any accredited college with a grade of C or better.
-You may also meet this requirement by demonstrating that you earned at least 620 on your SAT or GRE exam, a 28 on your ACT, or by earning a score of 50 or better on the CLEP exam.
+You may also meet this requirement by demonstrating that you earned at least 620 on your SAT or at least 150 on your GRE exam, a 28 on your ACT, or by earning a score of 50 or better on the CLEP exam.
 Pedagogical courses (i.e. Math for Teachers and those of a similar nature) will not count toward the requirement.
 It is recommended that you contact Jesse Nguyen in the graduate admissions office with a list of math courses you are hoping to take.
 He will be able to look at the course content and let you know if the class counts.

 Here's a tip: You can use a course in logic (within the philosophy department) to fulfill the prerequisite, too!